humanai-repo/parcel-demo/data-utils/README.md

 # Delete dataset

-A parcel script to list, download and delete datasets owned by a user.
+A script to list, download and delete datasets owned by a user.
 This is a convenience script to cleanup after testing.

 **Deleting is irreversible.**